opti-josh-holt/opal-tool-runtime-calc/README.md

 1.  **Vercel Deployment:** Vercel requires a specific project structure for serverless functions.
 All backend code must reside in an `/api` directory.
 2.  **Selective Authentication:** A common pitfall is applying authentication middleware globally.
 This breaks the public `/discovery` endpoint that Opal relies on.
 Authentication must be applied _only_ to the specific tool execution route (e.g., `/tools/calculate_experiment_runtime`).
+3.  **Rich Data Aggregation:** The Optimizely project overview tool demonstrates how to transform basic API responses into comprehensive, well-structured data that provides immediate insights and actionable information for users.

 ## Project Structure